polychromatic/polychromatic-docs/pages/config.md

 | `tray`        | `autostart_delay` | int       | How long (in seconds) to wait before autostarting.
 This helps some desktop environments that suffer from a race condition which causes the applet to display incorrectly or show no devices.
 | `tray`        | `mode`            | int       | `0` - Use Default <br> `1` - AppIndicator3 (GTK) <br> `2` - GTK Status Icon (Legacy)
 | `tray`        | `icon`            | str       | Relative path from data directory, `custom_icons` **or** an absolute path to the tray icon.

+---

+### Software Updates

+When major changes happen to the application that affects save data, the next run under the new version will automatically update its configuration.
+Old versions will be copied to a separate file or folder.

+As a result, downgrading the software isn't supported without first restoring the old save data manually.